Azerbaijan–India relations: Energy Cooperation

 India and Azerbaijan have pledged to explore future prospects in the renewable energy sector, energy efficiency and various upcoming projects in oil and gas and pipelines.
 Indian company GAIL has also signed a memorandum of understanding with the Azerbaijani firm SOCAR to explore business opportunities in petrochemical projects.

+ONGC Videsh Ltd has invested more than US$ 1.2 billion in acquiring stakes in the Azeri – Chirag - Gunashli (ACG) oil and gas fields and the Baku – Tbilisi - Ceyhan (BTC) pipe line.

 Gazvin-Rasht-Astara railway route

 Both sides play a role in constructing the Gazvin-Rasht-Astara (Iran)-Astara (Azerbaijan) railway route as part of the International North–South Transport Corridor.
 Initially, it is proposed to transport about six million metric tonnes each year and more in the future through this route.
 It is projected to improve trade relations between Iran and Azerbaijan and at a further stage other countries including India and Russia may also benefit.

 Cultural relations

 Cultural ties between Azerbaijan and India are close.
 The eminent Persian poet Nizami Ganjavi was well known from the times of Amir Khusrau, one of the famous poet and music composer in 1800s.
 Some other important names are Rashid Behbudov, a famous singer who was also the friend of the Indian actor Raj Kapoor.
 Azeri artist Rashid Behbudov also promoted Azeri music and art in both countries.
 Elmira Rahimova, an Azeri singer, also studied Indian dance and music while staying in India.

-Hindu temples can be found in Baku.
+Around 30 Indian movies and advertisements have been filmed at various locations in Azerbaijan in the last 4 years.